A few insider travel tricks and a dose of nomad know-how can turn anyone into a fully-fledged jetsetter in no time. And that’s where we come in.

-- Check which method of payment charges the least amount in fees - often this will be POLi or PayPal - and pay via this means.
+- Check which method of payment charges the least amount in fees – often this will be POLi or PayPal – and pay via this method.

 - People hate sitting at the back of the plane, so that's where all the empty seats are.
-If you want a bit of extra room, ask to be seated at the back, especially if you're on a red eye.
+If you want a bit of extra room, ask to be seated at the back, especially if you're on a red-eye flight.